Amazon Warehouse, Now Amazon Resale: Where Amazon Prime Returns Become Your Online Bargains

 Sign up

-When you land on the Amazon Warehouse page, you’re taken to a category landing page.
-And the Warehouse categories cut a swath: computers and tablets, kitchen and housewares, unlocked cell phones, digital cameras, Amazon-brand devices (Echo, Ring, Roomba, etc.), televisions, furniture, kitchen appliances, baby needs, outdoor recreation and more.
+When you land on the Amazon Resale page, you'll find that you can shop by category which cut a swath: computers and tablets, kitchen and housewares, unlocked cell phones, digital cameras, Amazon-brand devices (Echo, Ring, Roomba, etc.), televisions, furniture, kitchen appliances, baby needs, outdoor recreation and more.

-Amazon tells us the items are used, open-box products or simply — “pre-owned.”
+Amazon tells us the items are quality used, open-box products or simply — “pre-owned.”
 But all of the usual perks of buying on Amazon apply.
-You get the same delivery promises (typically two days) allotted to Prime members, the same customer service and the same ability to return, which would make your return the return of the return.
+You get the same delivery promises (typically two days) allotted to Prime members, the same customer service and the same ability to return the item, which would make your return the return of the return.

 Product categories